 Knowing this conservative style, we can immediately visualize an Egyptian human figure.
 Artists depicted it as a composite.
 They showed the head in profile, but the eye appeared from the front.
 Furthermore, to create a specific shape, craftsmen accentuated unnaturally large eyes with eyeliner.
-Usually, it represented a hieroglyph meaning the word ‘beauty’.
+Usually, it represented a hieroglyph meaning the word “beauty.”

-Ancient Egyptian art also had the tradition of ‘frontality’.
+Ancient Egyptian art also had the tradition of “frontality”.
 In other words, royal and divine subjects faced straight ahead without any noticeable bending or turning of the head or body.
 This allowed the stone statues to develop a static dignity.

-Nefertiti, a mysterious queen, was born at this height of Egyptian culture in about 1370 BCE.
+Nefertiti, a beauty icon and mysterious queen, was born at this height of Egyptian culture in about 1370 BCE.
 We are not certain about the details of Nefertiti’s birth.
 However, her story started with wealth and excess.
 Nefertiti means “the beautiful one has come”.
 She may have been the daughter of a high government official, Ay.
 Some think that Ay was possibly her husband’s uncle.

 Ay may have also acted as a tutor to the crown prince Amenhotep IV who later became an Egyptian pharaoh.
 Using his position of power, Ay must have placed Nefertiti as Amenhotep’s Great Royal Wife.
 She was effectively the king’s deputy.
 In the case of her husband’s death, Nefertiti would rule Egypt until the next king was able to take his place on the throne.
 In addition to her political role, she represented all of Egypt’s women before the gods.
 Through her proximity to a divine king, she would become divine herself.

-Amenhotep IV and Nefertiti ruled first in Thebes, and then for about twelve more years from the city of Akhetaten, modern-day Amarna.
+Amenhotep IV and Nefertiti ruled first in Thebes, and then for about 12 more years from the city of Akhetaten, modern-day Amarna.
 As a product of the court Egyptian culture, she was probably a great politician.
 She knew how to lower her eyes with grace, when to make eye contact, and when to do what the sun king ordered.
 Thus, she prepared herself to stand among women rulers.

 As for Amenhotep IV, people knew what to expect of their divine leader.
 He would maintain the traditional rituals as the chief priest to make sure the Nile crested and receded seasonally.
-By the late Eighteenth dynasty, there were least 1,000 deities whose individual characters make them impossible to count.
+By the late 18th dynasty, there were at least 1,000 deities whose individual characters make them impossible to count.

 These gods both controlled Egypt and offered the chance of continued life beyond death.
 We might recognize some gods such as Osiris, the god of life, death, and fertility.
-His wife is Isis, or the goddess of the throne.
+His wife is Isis or the goddess of the throne.
 Their son, Horus, is the god who allowed pharaohs to become godlike, while his brother, Set, is the god of the desert.

 The three solid gold figures represent Osiris, surrounded by his son, Horus, and his wife, Isis.
 Horus and Isis extend their hands toward their father and husband’s shoulder in a protective gesture.
 These gods are recognizable by their attributes.

-For example, Osiris has the feathered tiara and shroud.
+For example, Osiris has a feathered tiara and shroud.
 Horus is adorned in a falcon head and double royal crown.
 In imitation of the goddess, Hathor, Isis wears a horned disk.
 Osiris is crouching on a pillar of a deep blue lapis lazuli that places him at the same level as his family.
 Artists fashioned the palm leaves on the cornice and the base in gold cloisonne inlaid with lapis and red glass.

 Break with Tradition

 When Amenhotep IV came to the throne, the most powerful god of all was Amen.
 This god was an ancient Theban deity.
 Pharaoh’s ancestors had vied with each other to make increasingly splendid improvements to Amen’s Karnak Temple.
-They also created a royal cemetery in the Valley of the Kings to link the Eighteenth Dynasty kings forever with Amen.
+They also created a royal cemetery in the Valley of the Kings to link the 18th Dynasty kings forever with Amen.
 Then, why did this particular pharaoh destroy the order of things?